Long Vacation: Production

-The theme song was La La La Love Song by Toshinobu Kubota.
+The theme song was La La La Love Song by Toshinobu Kubota and features Naomi Campbell.

 Media

 Long Vacation was released on DVD in Japan on 21 November 2001.
 At the time it was released, it had a limited edition booklet released alongside the first 5,000 DVD copies.

 Novel

 A novelization of Long Vacation was written by Eriko Kitagawa.

 Broadcast

 It was formerly broadcast in Hong Kong.
 In the US, it was formerly aired via KTSF TV with English subtitles.

-On 22 July, Viu announced that they have acquired the streaming rights to broadcast Long Vacation to Southeast Asia with regional subtitles alongside Love Generation, A Sleeping Forest, The Ordinary People, Hundred Million Stars From The Sky and the Hero series.
+On 22 July 2020, Viu announced that they have acquired the streaming rights to broadcast Long Vacation to Southeast Asia with regional subtitles alongside Love Generation, A Sleeping Forest, The Ordinary People, Hundred Million Stars From The Sky and the Hero series.

 Reception

 When the series debuted in Japan, it was so popular with the female audience that the expression The Office Lady disappears on Monday from the city (月曜日はOLが街から消える, Getsuyōbi wa OL ga machi kara kieru) was used to highlight its fanbase.
 This was because the series was broadcast on Monday evenings.
 The episodes had an average rating of 29.5% of viewers, with the final episode reaching 36.7%.
 According to a research study conducted by NHK in 2009, the bulk of viewers were those who were teenagers (13 or older), at 40% of viewers, the second group were from those in their twenties at 34%.

 The series was popular with viewers in Hong Kong thanks to pirated VCD copies sold there before the show was legally broadcast.

 On 11 November 2019, Fuji TV announced that photos and props from the show were on display at Fuji TV's Headquarters in Odaiba to highlight the most popular dramas viewed through the Heisei Era in an exhibit until January 2020.

 According to Television, Japan and Globalization, the themes of finding happiness are embodied through Minami when she mentions of her right to seek happiness by herself instead of getting married.
 This view is centered on people's lives when they look for existential meaning.